iu-ai-research/ChatGPTsEmpatheticDialogues/README.md

 # ChatGPTsEmpatheticDialogues

-This dataset contains the prompts used to test ChatGPT's level of empathy.
+This dataset contains the prompts and the corresponding answers used to test ChatGPT's level of empathy.

 The dataset uses statements from the [Empathetic Dialogues](https://github.com/facebookresearch/EmpatheticDialogues) dataset as initial prompts.
 Furthermore it contains ChatGPT's responses and the corresponding emotion categories.